 Playing with Other Dogs

-Your dog can absolutely continue their social life and play with their canine friends.
-The wheelchair doesn't need to limit those precious moments of connection and fun.
+Your dog can continue their social life and play with their canine friends.
+The wheelchair is designed to support these precious moments of connection.

 What to expect: